josphat-otieno/Password-Locker/README.md

 * dc - display credentials for the logged in user
 * fc - finding the existing user credentials for the logged in user accounts
 * cd - deleting user credentials
-* ex - exit for password locker account and also exit the terminal app
+* ex - exit from password locker account and also exit the terminal app

 ## Behaviour Driven Development